Turning Mid-Point Panic Into Progress: Mastering ‘The Uh-Oh Effect’

 The Midpoint Wake-Up Call

 Daniel Pink, in his excellent book When: The Scientific Secrets of Perfect Timing, introduces a phenomenon known as The Uh-Oh Effect.
-The concept comes from research by Connie Gersick of UCLA, who studied a variety of teams across industries and project timelines, ranging from a week to six months.
+It comes from research by Connie Gersick of UCLA, who studied teams and projects across industries and time frames.

 What Gersick was looking for were consistent stages of teamwork.
 But she didn’t find them.